What increases the risks?

 You might also rethink having LASIK surgery if:

 - You have severe nearsightedness.
 If you're nearsighted and have been diagnosed with a high refractive error, the possible benefits of LASIK surgery may not justify the risks.

 - You have fairly good vision.
 If you see well enough to need contacts or glasses only part of the time, improvement from the surgery may not be worth the risks.

 - You actively participate in contact sports.
-If you regularly receive blows to the face and eyes, such as during martial arts or boxing, LASIK surgery may not be advisable.
+If you regularly receive blows to the face and eyes, such as during martial arts or boxing, LASIK surgery may not be a good choice for you.

-- Cost may be an issue.
-Many insurance plans don't cover the cost of vision-correction surgery.
+- Cost is an issue.
+Most insurance plans don't cover the cost of vision-correction surgery.

 What are the other options?

 If you're not a good candidate for LASIK surgery but you're still interested in vision-correction surgery, alternatives may include:

 Photorefractive keratectomy (PRK).
 PRK is sometimes used for people who have a low to moderate degree of nearsightedness or farsightedness, those who have nearsightedness with astigmatism, or those who have farsightedness without astigmatism.

 PRK removes the thin surface layer of the cornea (epithelium).
 The surgeon then uses a laser to flatten the cornea or make its curve steeper.
 It may take three to six months to reach peak visual improvement.